Uniswap/v3-core/README.md

 ## Licensing

-The primary license for Uniswap V3 Core is the Business Source License 1.1 (`BUSL-1.1`).
+The primary license for Uniswap V3 Core is the Business Source License 1.1 (`BUSL-1.1`), see `LICENSE`.

 ### Exceptions